 - Our Ph.D. program is appropriate for students who would like to become influential research scholars in the field of marketing.
 Applicants typically have strong academic backgrounds and test scores, undergraduate degrees in marketing or a related field (e.g., psychology, economics, statistics), and some research experience.
 Students should desire a research career (typically an academic position at a top university), and possess the motivation and ability to attain this goal.

 - Most students complete the program in five years.
 Students who are particularly advanced may be able to complete the program in less time.

 - Do you offer a distance or weekend program?

 - No. A quality Ph.D. education requires that you be in residence taking classes and conducting research.
-These activities require that you be on campus during daytime hours.

 - Do students receive financial assistance?